-I've examined the facts about the amazing benefits garlic for chickens previously - if you've not seen the article, take a look at it now.
+I've examined the facts about the amazing benefits of garlic for chickens previously - if you've not seen the article, take a look at it now.

-You can ensure that the garlic is fresh, not genetically modified and free from chemical treatments.
+You can ensure the garlic is fresh, not genetically modified, and is free from chemical treatments.

 It's also a lot cheaper than buying from a store - you get a lot of garlic from one little clove!